foliovision/thoughtful-comments/readme.txt

 == Changelog ==

+= 0.2.7 =
+* removing comment-page-1 from comment links as it's not needed http://www.blindfiveyearold.com/wordpress-duplicate-content

 = 0.2.6 =
 * fix "Delete comment and Ban IP" button also report comment as spam if Akismet plugin is activated